PRESIDENT

 Steven Coy is a second-generation commercial beekeeper where he learned how to manage bees in the soybean and cotton fields of Northeast Arkansas and Southeast Missouri.
 In 2007 he moved to the Mississippi Gulf Coast to help his family manage a 12,000 hives multi-state honey production operation.
 In 2014 he started Coy Bee Company, LLC so that he could focus on producing Russian queens and nucs.

-He currently serves as the Vice-President of the American Honey Producers Association and has served on the Executive Board since 2010.
+He is a member of the Russian Honeybee Breeders Association and has been breeding Russian bees since 2001.
+He currently serves as the President of the American Honey Producers Association and has served on the Executive Board since 2010.

 He earned a Bachelor’s Degree in Plant Science and a Master’s Degree in Biology from Arkansas State University.
 In addition to his work as a beekeeper, he worked as a Research Assistant at Arkansas State University then as a Research Technician at the USDA Biological Control Research Unit in Stoneville, MS.